jax-ml/jax/docs/201/callbacks.md

 def host_side_random_like(x):
   """Generate a random array like x using the global_rng state"""
-  # We have two side-effects here:
+  # We have two side effects here:
   # - printing the shape and dtype
   # - calling global_rng, thus updating its state
   print(f'generating {x.dtype}{list(x.shape)}')